craigfay/multi_region_stacks/README.md

 ### Advantages
 - Reduces the write volume on a single "leader" db instance
 - Potentially allows the application to be split into multiple codebases of more manageable size.
+- Reduces the storage footprint of single db instances, making them more manageable.

 ### Disadvantages
 - Added complexity and latency for resolving relationships between services